Privacy Policy

 No attempt is made to identify you through your browsing other than in exceptional circumstances, such as an investigation into the improper use of the website.

-The AOFM makes use of third-party sites, which may include MailChimp, LinkedIn and Google Analytics, to deliver some functionality.
+The AOFM makes use of third-party sites to deliver some functionality.
 These third parties may capture and store your personal information outside Australia and may not be subject to the Privacy Act in the same way as the AOFM or at all.
-The AOFM is not responsible for the privacy practices of these third parties and encourages you to examine each party's privacy policies and make your own decisions regarding their reliability.

-The websites also contain links to other websites.
-The AOFM is not responsible for the content and privacy practices of other websites and encourages you to examine each website's privacy policies and make your own decisions regarding their reliability.
+Third party providers may also send data overseas, as set out in their privacy policy.
+The AOFM is not responsible for the privacy practices of these third parties and encourages you to examine each party’s privacy policies and make your own decisions regarding their reliability.

 Mailchimp

 The AOFM uses Mailchimp to send bulk emails to individuals who have subscribed through the AOFM website.
-MailChimp is based in the United States and is owned by Intuit (see Intuit's Global Privacy Statement).
+MailChimp is based in the United States and is owned by Intuit (see Intuit’s Global Privacy Statement).
 Mailchimp may store and transfer data outside of Australia.
-In subscribing you agree to this.
+In subscribing, you agree to this.

-Mailchimp may capture additional data from the emails sent to you or when you visit their website to subscribe or view online versions of the emails, for statistical reporting purposes and to monitor service performance.
+Mailchimp may capture additional data from the emails sent to you or when you visit their website to subscribe or view online versions of the emails, for statistical reporting purposes, and to monitor service performance.

 Individuals can unsubscribe from this service at any time.